-From 1st April 2013 Central Government introduced the Business Rates Retention Scheme where a proportion of Business Rates would be retained locally rather than all being paid into a National Pool, as under the previous system.
+Under the Business Rates Retention Scheme, a proportion of Business Rates is retained locally.
 During the current year the Council retained 40%; with the remainder split 9% to the County Council, 1% to the Fire & Rescue Authority, and 50% to Central Government.